 Speaking of color, Montana Colorada (the colored mountain) is one of the most fascinating volcanoes to admire on the island.
 The hike takes you all around the volcano, with signs explaining what you’re seeing.
 One side of the volcano is bright red, hence its name.

 The place is also famous for having the largest volcanic bomb on the island, which you can see in the photo.
-Unfortunately, there was no one around where we walked (early in the morning) to give you an idea of the scale.

 18. Jameos del Agua